dlu-ch/dlb/doc/usage.rst

 ----------------------

 The directory :file:`.dlbroot/` is mandatory - it marks its parent directory as the root of a dlb working tree.
-Everything else is optional.
+Everything else is optional. dlb does never touch filesystem objects outside :file:`.dlbroot/` unless explicitly directed by a :term:`script` to do so.

+The directory :file:`.dlbroot/u/` is optional. dlb does never touch its content.
+Each regular file or a symbolic links to a regular file in :file:`.dlbroot/u/` whose name ends in :file:`.zip` should be a zip archive loadable by :mod:`zipimport`.
-It can by useful to include dlb as :file:`dlb.zip` in the working tree (under version control).
-This makes the working tree almost self-contained (only an external Python interpreter is needed).
+You can place dlb as :file:`.dlbroot/u/dlb.zip` in this directory (under version control).
+This makes the working tree almost self-contained; only an external Python interpreter is needed.

-If you use Git for version control which does not support empty directories, add an empty regular file :file:`.dlbroot/o`.
+If you use Git for version control which does not support empty directories, add an empty regular file :file:`.dlbroot/o` or any file in :file:`.dlbroot/u/`.

 The lines marked with * show filesystem objects only given as an example.